splaisan/qiime-tools/simplify_qiime-plots.md

         }' $1 > "${outfolder}/$(basename ${1%.tsv}).tsv"
     }

-    # a variant for the data fromrrnDB
+    # a variant for the data from rrnDB (report all incomplete as 'Unassigned')
     function cleantrrndb (){
     glev=5
     slev=6